eshaanadu/Fetch-BE/README.md

    python app.py
    ```

 5. Continue to your computer terminal and run your desired `curl` commands (Example requests in Endpoints section).
+You must only change the parts inside the curly brackets.

 ## Technologies Used